How long does it take to get an ehcp

 7. Monitoring and review: Once the EHCP is in place, it will be regularly monitored and reviewed to ensure its effectiveness.
 Regular meetings will be held with key professionals involved, including teachers, school staff, and healthcare providers, to assess progress and make any necessary adjustments.

-See also How long does earcalm take to work
+See also How long to cook pasties in air fryer

 Remember, the process for obtaining an EHCP can be complex and time-consuming.
 It is important to seek guidance and support from professionals and organizations experienced in this area, to ensure a smooth and successful process for getting an EHCP for your child.